trannhatdang/assignment-1-mmt/README.md

 To broadcast message you must first connect to a peer.

+To send to channel, first join the channel, then copy the channel name into the left field, and the message into the right field.

 ---------

 Use linux for best results (start_proxy will produce an error when using Windows)